-That’s why Vanguard created RACF Basic Administration On-Demand, a new, affordable online video-based training course that subscribers can watch as time permits.
-RACF On-Demand includes nine video sessions on basic RACF administration topics, presentation materials for each session, and email access to course instructors to ask questions and get answers.
+That’s why Vanguard created RACF Basic Administration Self-Paced Training, a new, affordable online video-based training course that subscribers can watch as time permits.
+RACF Self-Paced Training includes nine video sessions on basic RACF administration topics, presentation materials for each session, and email access to course instructors to ask questions and get answers.

-The RACF On-Demand sessions provide subscribers with everything they need to perform basic RACF security administration.
+The RACF Self-Paced Training sessions provide subscribers with everything they need to perform basic RACF security administration.
 In just 10 hours, anyone on a System z security team can become proficient in RACF.
-The course includes the following topics: RACF overview, groups, users, passwords, data sets, general resources, system-wide options, logging and reporting.
+The course includes the following topics: RACF overview, groups, users, passwords, data sets, general resources, system-wide options, logging, and reporting.
 See below for more details about each course and sample videos of two sessions.

-RACF Basic Administration On-Demand training is affordable and delivers significant value.
+RACF Basic Administration Self-Paced Training is affordable and delivers significant value.
 Individuals who complete the RACF Basic Administration course are eligible for up to 10 CPE credits.

 Subscription pricing and terms for individuals and enterprises is as follows:

 Explores the history of z/OS and RACF, discusses the components of RACF and its main functions and demonstrates how to interface with RACF

 Defines RACF groups, explains how groups can be utilized, provides detailed knowledge about groups and demonstrates how the RACF group structure can facilitate security administration.

 Describes various ways to define general users or end users and discusses the extraordinary attributes of SPECIAL, OPERATIONS and AUDITOR.

 Provides an overview of RACF passwords, describes how settings affect password processing options and discusses how to limit authority while enabling help desk personnel to reset passwords.